 DWP is as of 12/31 and is based on companies reporting to the OIR on behalf of the FHCF and is subject to change as company/agent adjustments are reported.
-In 2004, the Florida legislature excluded medical malpractice for 3 years and included surplus lines and has continued to exclude medical malpractice, which has been extended until June 2020.
+In 2004, the Florida legislature excluded medical malpractice for 3 years and included surplus lines.
+Medical malpractice has since been permanently exempted.